AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

   project installation directory if an absolute path.
 Otherwise it is appended to the prefix above.
 The default is `share/gpr`.

+* :samp:`--no-project`

+  Specify that no project is to be generated and installed.

 * :samp:`--target={targetname}`

   Specify a target for cross platforms.